 “The Museum at FIT has established the Hip Hop Style Archive in preparation for our big 2023 exhibition,” says Dr. Valerie Steele, director of MFIT.
 “We have already acquired some important pieces — ranging from Dapper Dan to Chanel — but we are dedicated to finding much more material that will elucidate a very important cultural phenomenon.”
 The archive, founded in 2019 in recognition of the importance of hip hop style in the 20th and 21st centuries, is a continually growing collection within The Museum at FIT’s permanent holdings and is comprised predominantly of male and female garments, footwear, and related accessories.
 It includes works from a range of designers, including American sportswear and luxury designers, European luxury brands, and most significantly, works by designers of color, particularly African American and Latinx designers who helped initiate hip hop style’s international success.

 MFIT is currently seeking and accepting donations of objects to continue to build the Hip Hop Style Archive and to accurately represent hip hop fashion in the upcoming Fresh, Fly and Fabulous exhibition.
-If you wish to donate an object, please click here to submit information through an online form.
+If you wish to donate an object, please visit our individual donations page.

 Fresh, Fly, and Fabulous: Fifty Years of Hip Hop Style will be supported by an advisory committee made up of experts from the fields of fashion, music, journalism, academia, and education.
 The exhibition will be organized and co-curated by Romero and Elizabeth Way, assistant curator of costume at The Museum of FIT.